🇬🇧 en fi 🇫🇮

 /spɔɪl/

-• (intransitive) Of food, to become bad, sour or rancid; to decay. [from 17th c.]
+• (intransitive, of food or drink) To go bad; to become sour or rancid; to decay. [from 17th c.]

 • (transitive) To ruin the character of, by overindulgence; to coddle or pamper to excess. [from 17th c.]